lightning/bolts/04-onion-routing.md

    * [`2`:`pad_len`]
    * [`pad_len`:`pad`]

-Where `hmac` is an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type "_um_", `failuremsg` is defined below, and `pad` as extra bytes to conceal length.
+Where `hmac` is an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type `um`, `failuremsg` is defined below, and `pad` as extra bytes to conceal length.

 The node SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
 This is 118 bytes longer than then the longest currently-defined message.